 It’s the system so many of us grew up using - the one your mom and your grandma used.
 (Although maybe grandma had that “I just know by sight how much to add” intuition we all aspire to).
 In short, it’s comfortable.

-Because it’s the standard system in the US, it's also the system that nearly all American recipe developers use.
+Because it’s the standard system in the US, it's also the system that nearly all American recipe developers use for their baking measurements.

 The Cons of Measuring by Volume